dyhazard/Phase2.1MultStateModPackage/README.md

 R code to run and submit the analysis for the multi-state models project.
 The code should take about 30 minutes to run.
 We appreciate your collaboration!

 # Important details to running the R script

+## Always RESTART your R session before installing or re-installing the package!
+## The package uses the Phase 2.1 LocalPatientSummary.csv
+## Missing values in the LocalPatientSummary.csv should be given "NA"

 User needs to enter to 4 values noted with "### Enter own value"
 1. Local site same ("site_name")